EEXCESS/recommender/README.md

 ===========

 This package includes both the federated recommender and partner recommender.
-Although every partner recommender can be build and installed on an appropriate system, partners will perhaps not return results since many partner APIs need a license with API key and password.
+Although each partner recommender can be built and installed on an appropriate system, most partners will probably not return results as partner APIs typically require a license with API key and password.
 If you need a license get in touch with the corresponding partner.

 The recommender is a REST-API based system which communicates over json.
-The appropriate calls and json formats are descripted in the wiki: https://github.com/EEXCESS/eexcess/wiki/Federated-Recommender-Service https://github.com/EEXCESS/eexcess/wiki/json-exchange-format
+The appropriate calls and json formats are descripted in the wiki:

+https://github.com/EEXCESS/eexcess/wiki/Federated-Recommender-Service

+https://github.com/EEXCESS/eexcess/wiki/json-exchange-format